wolf81/composer/README.md

 })
 ```

+_*PLEASE NOTE:*
-_In the above example we see a layout that has a border margin of 10 on all
+In the above example we see a layout that has a border margin of 10 on all
 sides.
 The `Border` contains a vertical stack with 2 child elements.
 The top
 element has a minimum widget of 0 and height of 50, but stretches horizontally &
 vertically.
 The bottom element has a similar size but only stretches horizontally._